jonathan-hase/Periphery-Blog/content/posts/FSMs/index.md

 ## “When animation has finished” - nah

 Maybe due to the setup of our objects carrying a separates sprite containing all the animations, we could not make this condition work at all in our FSM exit states.
 Maybe the sprite is not properly picked and GDevelop does not know which animation is addressed in this statement.
 Our workaround for this is to call an animation and then simply add a wait, to make sure the animation is played, before moving onwards to the next state.
-This is not beautiful, but at the moment our only solution.
+This is not beautiful, but at the moment our only solution to ensure animations are played before state changes.

 We will read this in a couple of weeks or months and realize how little we understood at the time of writing this.
 Or we pad ourselves on the back how well we have duct taped all the issues we ran into. :)